stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Oh, uh, Brighton Fringe, by the way.
+Oh, Brighton Fringe, by the way.
 Not Edinburgh Fringe.

 #### TIM